Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

   * Amateur yet enthusiastic player of Geoguessr and Sporcle (especially in geography and sports).
   * Fan of stand-up comedies (including both Chinese-style cross-talk and American-style talk shows) and musicals.
 My favorite musicals include "Hamilton" and "Les Miserables".
   * Fan of music, especially those in musicals or in "Gu-Feng" (ancient Chinese) style.
-  * Amateur but enthusiastic basketball player, although I don't have strong skills :(
+  * I am also fond of playing basketball, although I don't have strong skills and can't often win a game :(